-In response to the COVID-19 pandemic, we borrowed \$50.0 million under the Revolving Facility in March 2020.
-We then entered into the May 2020 First Lien Loan, which resulted in \$251.5 million in net cash proceeds.
+In response to the COVID-19 pandemic, we borrowed \$50.0 million under the Revolving Facility (defined below) in March 2020.
+In May 2020, Hoya Midco, as borrower, Hoya Intermediate, as a guarantor, and certain subsidiaries of Hoya Midco, as guarantors, entered into a Credit Agreement with Wilmington Trust, National Association, as administrative agent and collateral agent, and the lenders from time to time party thereto (the "May 2020 First Lien Credit Agreement"), which provided for a \$260 million term loan (the "May 2020 First Lien Loan"), which resulted in \$251.5 million in et cash proceeds.
 We used the net cash proceeds from the May 2020 First Lien Loan to immediately repay the \$50.0 million in outstanding borrowings under the Revolving Facility and to fund our operations.
 The Revolving Facility was terminated in full simultaneously with the repayment in May 2020.

-The May 2020 First Lien Loan, which is pari passu with the June 2017 First Lien Loan, carries a variable interest rate of LIBOR plus an applicable margin of 9.50%, or a base rate plus an applicable margin of 8.50%.
+The May 2020 First Lien Loan, which is pari passu with the June 2017 First Lien Loan (defined below), carries a variable interest rate of LIBOR plus an applicable margin of 9.50%, or a base rate plus an applicable margin of 8.50%.
 The May 2020 First Lien Loan matures in May 2026, subject to an earlier springing maturity date of June 30, 2024 if the June 2017 First Lien Loan, or a refinancing thereof with scheduled payments of principal prior to June 30, 2024, remains outstanding as of that date.
 The effective interest rate on the May 2020 First Lien Loan, which fluctuates based on certain paid-in-kind elections, was 11.50% per annum as of December 31, 2020.
-We made no payments during 2020 on the May 2020 First Lien Term Loan.
+We made no payments during 2020 on the May 2020 First Lien Loan.
 Interest incurred under the May 2020 First Lien Loan was capitalized into the principal quarterly in August and November 2020, resulting in an outstanding principal of \$275.7 million as of December 31, 2020.
 Additional interest was capitalized into the principal in the first nine months of 2021, resulting in an outstanding principal of \$304.1 million as of September 30, 2021.
-On October 18, 2021, we repaid this loan in full in connection with, and using the proceeds from, the Merger Transaction and the PIPE Subscription and incurred a \$28.0 million prepayment penalty.
+On October 18, 2021, we repaid this loan in full in connection with, and using the proceeds from, the Business Combination and the PIPE Subscription and incurred a \$28.0 million prepayment penalty.